Product Waste Management

 For more information, please see a summary of the Battery Directive legislation on the official website of the European Union.

 Directive 94/62/EC on packaging and packaging waste, known as the Packaging Directive, was transposed into law by the EU Parliament in 1994.
-It aims to limit the production of packaging waste and promote waste recovery.
+This directive was further amended by the directive (EU) 2018/852 in 2018.
+The Packaging Directive contains measures designed to limit and prevent the production of packaging waste, and promote the reuse, recycling and other forms of recovering of such waste.

 Matrox meets the requirements of this directive and its amending acts by ensuring the following: